$(s,p)$-harmonic approximation of functions of least $W^{s,1}$-seminorm: Introduction

-What is more, it is known that under a suitable integrability condition on $\varphi$, weak solutions of \eqref{Dirichlet1} are equivalent to minimizers of $\E^p$ in $\W^{s,p}_\varphi(\Omega)$ (see e.g.~\cite{dkplocal}; for our setting, we discuss this in detail in Proposition~\ref{deellos}).
-We prove here the equivalence between weak solutions of \eqref{Dirichlet1ss} and minimizers of the energy $\E^1$, according to the following result:
+What is more, it is known that under a suitable integrability condition on $\varphi$, weak solutions of~\eqref{Dirichlet1} are equivalent to minimizers of $\E^p$ in $\W^{s,p}_\varphi(\Omega)$ (see e.g.~\cite{dkplocal}; for our setting, we discuss this in detail in Proposition~\ref{deellos}).
+We prove here the equivalence between weak solutions of \eqref{Dirichlet1ss} and minimizers of the energy $\E^1$ under the rather strong assumption \eqref{new} on the exterior data $\varphi$.
+More precisely: